GustavHandmark/KrustyKookies-Database/README.md

 ## How to compile and run the program

-Tun the program from the command line with:
+Run the program from the command line with:

 ```shell
 python3 server/server.py